 Places That Usually Grant Permission

-- Churches: Many welcome help finding lost items
+- Churches: Many welcome help finding lost items around old grounds

-- Historical societies: Sometimes partner with detectorists
+- Historical societies: Some actively partner with detectorists for research projects

-- Private campgrounds: Off-season detecting often allowed
+- Private campgrounds: Off-season detecting is frequently allowed with a polite ask

 Where NOT to Detect (Even With Permission)

-- Federal land: Generally prohibited without permits
+- Federal land: Generally prohibited without specific permits

-- State parks: Most prohibit detecting
+- State parks: Most explicitly prohibit metal detecting

-- Archaeological sites: Protected by ARPA
+- Archaeological sites: Protected by the Archaeological Resources Protection Act (ARPA)

-- Native American lands: Strict protections apply
+- Native American lands: Strict protections apply — always research thoroughly

-Always research local laws before detecting anywhere.
+Always research local and state laws before detecting anywhere.
+Rules vary by jurisdiction, and ignorance isn’t a defense.

 Download and Print